mit-submit/submit-users-guide/source/gpu.rst

 .. tags:: Slurm, Condor, JupyterHub, GPU

 SubMIT provides access to several GPUs.
 This section outlines how to utilize these GPUs in your workflow.
-Access to GPUs is available via the ``submit-gpu`` and ``submit-gpu-a30`` partitions through **slurm, Jupyterhub, and HTCondor**. **Direct SSH access is not permitted** to ``submit-gpu`` or ``submit-gpu-a30``.
+Access to GPUs is available via Slurm on the ``submit-gpu`` partition through **slurm and Jupyterhub**. **Direct SSH access is not permitted** to ``submit-gpu``.
 This ensures a controlled and secure environment for utilizing GPU capabilities.
 Keep in mind that these are shared resources so use these machines responsibly.

-There are two server pools available:

-#. **submit-gpu server pool:** machines submit60 through submit 74, each with 4 NVIDIA GeForce GTX 1080 GPUs.
-#. **submit-gpu-a30 server pool:** machines submit20 through submit 23, each equipped with 2 NVIDIA A30 GPUs.

 Slurm with GPUs
 ~~~~~~~~~~~~~~~